 03.01 Access Point – an electronic device that serves as a common connection point for devices seeking to use radio frequency waves to connect to a wired network.
 Wireless access points provide shared bandwidth such that as the number of users connected to an access point increases, the bandwidth available to each user decreases.

-03.03 Device – any hardware component attached to the University Network to process, store, or transmit information.
-Examples of devices include laptop computers, desktop computers, servers, and network devices such as routers, switches, wireless access points, and printers.
+03.03 Device – any hardware component attached to the university network to process, store, or transmit information.
+Examples of devices include laptop computers, desktop computers, mobile devices, servers, and network devices such as routers, switches, wireless access points, and printers.

 03.04 Dynamic Host Configuration Protocol (DHCP) – facilitates the temporary assignment of network addresses to devices from a pool of available addresses allowing the university to reuse addresses when devices no longer need them.
 DHCP is the predominant alternative to permanent, static network address assignment.